vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 H, D. 108

 a pinda to oneself while living 670; procedure of srāddha, acc. to Vāyu purāna 653-656; procedure of Gaya srāddha acc. to Raghunandana 671-677; Rāmatirtha (i. e.
-Prabhā sahrada), bath, sraddha and pindas at, free pitrs of pilgrim from condi tion of being preta 674; references to Gayā from Rgveda downwards 645 647; rites from the first to the seventh day of entering Gayā described 672-676; river Vaitarani in G. 656; rules of conduct to be observed while one is in Gayā 655-656; Samarohana, meaning of, in Aurnavabha's ex planation of the three padas of Visnu 647; sankalpa acc. to Raghu nandana, before a bath in Phaigu 671n; seven gotras to whom sraddha may be offered at G. 662; six Gayās that confer mukti by worship and pindadāna at them, enumerated 667; size of pindas to be offered at Gaya sraddha 662; Sodasikarma at G. des cribed 672-673; special characteris tics of sraddhas at G. 669-670; sraddha may be performed at G, at all times, even in an intercalary month, even when Jupiter and Venus are invisible 370, 655; sraddha at G. is made without arghya and āvāhana 661; sraddha at Pretasilā is the first and that at Akşayavata is the last and the rest of the Sraddhas should be performed in the order set out in Vāyupurāna or, if one does not know it, in any order 666; story of Gayasura 656-657; story of the mace manufactured from the bones of an asura called Gada 660; story of Sila, that was placed on the head of Gayasura 657-657 story of Visala, a sonless king and of a per son who offered one sixth of his property to a trader Andung was saved from remaining Areto 666. tarpana of ancestors al 6710; tax was levied on Kasteriskinis per forming sraddha at Gayā 571; the
+Prabhā sahrada), bath, sraddha and pindas at, free pitrs of pilgrim from condi tion of being preta 674; references to Gayā from Rgveda downwards 645 647; rites from the first to the seventh day of entering Gayā described 672-676; river Vaitarani in G. 656; rules of conduct to be observed while one is in Gayā 655-656; Samarohana, meaning of, in Aurnavabha's ex planation of the three padas of Visnu 647; sankalpa acc. to Raghu nandana, before a bath in Phaigu 671n; seven gotras to whom sraddha may be offered at G. 662; six Gayās that confer mukti by worship and pindadāna at them, enumerated 667; size of pindas to be offered at Gaya sraddha 662; Sodasikarma at G. des cribed 672-673; special characteris tics of sraddhas at G. 669-670; sraddha may be performed at G, at all times, even in an intercalary month, even when Jupiter and Venus are invisible 370, 655; sraddha at G. is made without arghya and āvāhana 661; sraddha at Pretasilā is the first and that at Akṣayavata is the last and the rest of the Sraddhas should be performed in the order set out in Vāyupurāna or, if one does not know it, in any order 666; story of Gayasura 656-657; story of the mace manufactured from the bones of an asura called Gada 660; story of Sila, that was placed on the head of Gayasura 657-657 story of Visala, a sonless king and of a per son who offered one sixth of his property to a trader Andung was saved from remaining Areto 666. tarpana of ancestors al 6710; tax was levied on Kasteriskinis per forming sraddha at Gayā 571; the

 STI